 Interviews with Michael Abramoff, MD, Elena Christofides, MD, FACE, and Lawrence Singerman, MD, FACS

-A new, artificial intelligence-based screening test for diabetic retinopathy that can be done quickly by support staff in endocrinologists' and primary care providers' offices is under review by the Food and Drug Administration.
+A new, artificial intelligence-based screening software for diabetic retinopathy will make a quick assessment for diabetic retinopathy possible by support staff in endocrinologists' and primary care providers' offices.

-In January, the FDA gave the new screening test for diabetic retinopathy—IDx-DR— expedited review under its Breakthrough Device Program.
-If cleared, IDx-DR is expected to become the first autonomous, diagnostic system to employ artificial intelligence intended for the front lines of health care, according to the company.
+The Food and Drug Administration cleared this first of its kind screening device for diabetic retinopathy—IDx-DR— following an expedited review under its Breakthrough Device Program.
+The IDx-DR is currently the only autonomous, diagnostic system to employ artificial intelligence (AI) intended for the front lines of health care, according to the company.

 “While 30% or more of those with diabetes have some degree of diabetic retinopathy,2 few receive the recommended regular eye exams,” Dr. Abramoff told EndocrineWeb.
 Assessing for diabetic retinopathy has been hampered by limits on visit time since patients with diabetes seek care for more urgent medical concerns, and no easy way to assess changes in vision during a visit to the PCP or endocrinologist.